kwonus/Quelle/Vanilla-Quelle.md

 The Quelle specification defines a declarative syntax for specifying search criteria using the *find* verb.
 Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.

-Quelle Syntax comprises fifteen(15) verbs.
+Quelle Syntax comprises sixteen(16) verbs.
 Each verb corresponds to a basic action:

 - find
+- filter
 - set
 - get
 - clear